HowaiMak/BLK_SWAN_COMPAR/README.md

 # BLK_SWAN_COMPAR
-Existing public Black Swan Indicators comparison
+Black Swan Indicators Comparison

-This notebook compares all existing Black Swan detectors.
-Specifically displayed in the library is during the Pandamic period (2019-2021).
+This notebook compares some of the existing Black Swan detectors in market crashes.
 As of writing today, these models include:

 1. Z-score based on daily returns (from stats library)
+3. Percentile-based threshold (similar idea to z-score)
-2. Price deviation over rolling standard deviation
+3. Price deviation over moving average standard deviation

-3. Percentile-based threshold
-4. Absolute return threshold
+It is welcomed to download and play around with the settings and threshold to explore for insights.
+The shown grpahs here are during the Financial Crisis of 2008.
+Comparing different detected Black Swan periods might help decision making in the qunatitative world, especially during unexpected market trends.

-It is welcomed to suggest any Black Swan model that is not included.
+Please feel free to suggest any Black Swan model that is not included.
 I will try and update it asap.